Direct mail marketing still works for physicians, as long as the campaign is informative, highly targeted and designed for the digital age.

 While email campaigns require little expense beyond the cost of the mailing list, deploying them doesn’t mean their recipients will open, let alone respond to, them.
-Direct-mail marketing entails printing and mailing costs that can vary based on scope; however, in most cases using this vehicle to deliver your message virtually guarantees contact with your target audience.
+Direct-mail marketing entails printing and mailing costs that can vary based on scope.
+In most cases, though, using this vehicle to deliver your message virtually guarantees contact with your target audience.

-According to the results of a 2012 Direct Marketing Association survey cited by the AMN article, direct mail elicits a 4.4 percent consumer response rate, compared with a 0.12 percent response rate for email.
+According to the results of a 2012 Direct Marketing Association survey, direct mail elicits a 4.4% consumer response rate, compared with a 0.12% response rate for email.
 So despite higher costs than email, studies show direct mail is more effective—and potentially more profitable when thinking about physician marketing.

 How can you derive the most benefit from a direct mail campaign?
-The article states that crafting your strategy, knowing your audience, selecting the proper message, and being creative—among other best practices—contribute to campaign success.
+Crafting your strategy, knowing your audience, selecting the proper message, and being creative—among other best practices—contribute to campaign success.